D.C. Dispatch: Iowa lawmakers address TikTok and tech issues

-Iowa’s legislators touched on tech and TikTok this week with hearings that highlighted a continued focus on China.
+Iowa’s legislators touched on tech and TikTok last week with hearings that highlighted a continued focus on China.

 Lawmakers also worked to block emissions tests for livestock production while promoting ethanol and advancing technology in health care and agriculture.